 But although industry watchers have been aware of charter school growth, it is instructive to begin with a quick look at how widespread that increase in popularity has been.

-Among the states with operational charter schools, California had the largest number of students enroll in 2011-2012 at 413,000.
+Among the states with operational charter schools, California had the largest number of students enrol in 2011-2012 at 413,000.
 The District of Columbia, on the other hand, had the largest number of public school students enrolled in charter schools – 29,000 students, representing 39% of the total eligible public school population in the state.

 Note: only Alabama, Kentucky, Montana, Nebraska, North Dakota, South Dakota, Vermont, and West Virginia have not passed legislation allowing charter schools.
 Maine has passed such legislation, but as yet has no operating charter schools.

-How can e-Procurement Help?
+How can e-procurement help?

 In addition to features promoting spending visibility, charter school can benefit from other e-procurement offerings.
 Below is just a small sample of such features and benefits: